plantnet/malpolon/README.md

 ## Installation

 Currently, only the development version is available.
-First make sure that the dependances listed in the `requirements.txt` file are installed.
+First make sure that the dependences listed in the `requirements.txt` file are installed.
 `malpolon` can then be installed via `pip` using

 ```script